 Step 2: The Serial Number on the Back of the Cartridge

 The biggest factor I found to determine the game was a counterfeit Pokémon game is the serial number.
 If you look on the bottom of the front label you will see some numbers such as [NTR-IPKE-USA].
 The middle group of numbers [IPKE] needs to be a part of the serial number on the back of the cartridge.
 As you can see from the photo, this group of lettering is not apart of the serial numbers.
 Upon inspecting approximately 12 other games, each game had the second group of lettering clearly part of the serial number on the backside.

 Step 3: The Cartridge Color

 The color of the cartridge shell on an authentic Pokémon “HeartGold Version” should be black, as the counterfeit I’m describing is grey.
+You can sell the pokemon soulsilver version is a genuine copy.
 As I continue to do some research regarding the fake Pokémon ds games.
 I thought the label would stand out, much like a counterfeit gba game would.
 Strangely this doesn't seem to be the case.
 The label on the front of the Pokémon game appears to have all the similar markings as a genuine Nintendo ds game.
 However, I would conclude there are fake Pokémon games with front label and font issues.
 I would also conclude these label issues would be similar to issues related to counterfeit gba Pokémon games, which I’ve previously written about.

 So in conclusion, I strongly feel these points above are the best way to identify a fake ds game.
 Also to note a counterfeit Pokémon game, won’t connect to a pokewalker.
 Do you have any suggestions that I may have missed?